Agile development and offshoring: does it work?

 - Instant messaging brings everyone, regardless of location, into the same room.
 You can check-in for progress, leave messages at any time of day, and set up rooms for specific teams or conversations.
 Apps like HipChat and Slack are a cornerstone for successful offshore teams across the world.

-Calling apps like WhatsApp make it easy to chat with teammates halfway across the globe, for free, using the office wifi.
+- Calling apps like WhatsApp make it easy to chat with teammates halfway across the globe for free.

-Sometimes conversations need to happen face-to-face.
-Video conference tools like Skype are perfect for strategy meetings or group discussions.
-There’s something about video calls which makes them invaluable when managing your offshore team in an agile development approach.
+- Video conference tools like Skype are perfect for strategy meetings or group discussions.
+There’s something about video calls which makes them invaluable when managing your offshore team in an Agile development approach.

 Leverage the time difference